 Age: 21, credited to Stamford, VT

 Alias?: None noted

 Prospect Hill Cemetery, Brattleboro, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

 ObituarySilas W. Richardson, 60, died Saturday evening at his home on Oak Street after an illness of 15 days with brain trouble caused by a wound which he received in the war.
 Mr. Richardson had been in ill health several years in consequence of his wound.
 He went to New York in November, 1899, and was treated at a hospital, receiving temporary benefit.
-After the last recurrence of the trouble he improved slightly, but it was known that he could not recover.Vermont Phoenix, May 9, 1902.
+After the last recurrence of the trouble he improved slightly, but it was known that he could not recover.

-He was transferred from the field hospital to the hospital in Brattleboro, and after his recovery he was detailed by Col. William Austine to work in his office as an orderly.
+He was transferred from the field hospital to the hospital in Brattleboro, and after his recovery, he was detailed by Col. William Austine to work in his office as an orderly.
 He was transferred to the Veteran Reserve Corps, and was mustered out July 1, 1865.

 The funeral was held at the house at 1:30 o'clock Tuesday, Rev. H. R. Miles officiating.
-The burial was in Prospect Hill cemetery, the bearers being W. H. Vinton, E. H. Putnam and F. F. Gleason, selectmen, and H. E. Taylor, J. P. Elmer and E. R. Thayer.
+The burial was in Prospect Hill Cemetery, the bearers being W. H. Vinton, E. H. Putnam, and F. F. Gleason, selectmen, and H. E. Taylor, J. P. Elmer and E. R. Thayer.

 Contributed by Thomas St. John